simeononsecurity/simeononsecurity.ch/content/articles/best-code-repositories-comparison/index.en.md

 - **Open Source Community**: GitHub leads with the largest developer community (120M+ users) and is the de facto standard for open-source projects.

-- **DevOps Features**: GitLab and Azure DevOps offer the most comprehensive DevOps feature sets for streamlined collaboration from planning through deployment.
+- **DevOps Features**: GitLab and Azure DevOps offer the most comprehensive DevOps feature sets for simplified collaboration from planning through deployment.

 - **Communication**: GitLab and GitHub provide built-in discussion features.
 BitBucket integrates with Confluence for documentation and collaboration.